ibm-cloud-docs/ContinuousDelivery/tekton_deploy_var.md

 ### Accessing all values
 {: #tekton_access_values}

-You can add all of the key-value pairs from the `ConfigMap` and `Secret` to your `Task` environment:
+You can add all of the key-value pairs from the `ConfigMap` and `Secret` to your `Task` environment.
+The following example also mounts the `event-parameters` `ConfigMap` as a volume to access the trigger event header and body.
+Because `event-parameters` is only present for `scm` and `generic` triggers, the volume is marked as optional so that the task does not fail for `manual` or `timer` triggered runs.

 ```yaml
 apiVersion: tekton.dev/v1beta1